• Skip to primary navigation

 Recipe

-Eggless cinnamon rolls in a white baking dish.
+Eggless cinnamon rolls with a walnut brown sugar glaze in a white baking dish on a white surface.

 Fluffy Eggless Cinnamon Rolls

-These eggless cinnamon rolls are light, fluffy and pillowy soft, thanks to olive oil.
-They’re vegan, easy to make and ready in about 2 hours!
+These fluffy eggless cinnamon rolls are light and pillowy soft, thanks to olive oil.
+They're vegan, easy to make and ready in about 2 hours!

 Ingredients